[Updated, Aug 2026]

-Now, with Singaporeans having more say thanks to the open electricity market, we’re curious to learn more.
+With Singaporeans having more say thanks to the open electricity market, we're curious to learn more.
 So, we reached out to 101 fellow Singaporeans to learn about their average electricity bills, lifestyle habits, and what they make of it all.
-Join us as we explore and uncover some fascinating insights together!

 The survey data provides a breakdown of the number of respondents within different ranges of electricity bill spending.
 To calculate the average spending, we sum up the total spending across all respondents in each spending range and then divide by the total number of respondents.